Cheapest Places To Live In Italy (21 Cities to Consider)

 Alessandria

 Alessandria costs $1,100 a month.
 It is close to Turin, Milan, and Genoa, and it has good railway connections, making travel easy.
-From this city, it is also very easy to access both the French and Swiss Alps, which is perfect for anyone who loves winter sports.
+From this city, it is also very easy to access the French and Swiss Alps, perfect for anyone who loves winter sports.

 Matera

-You can live on a budget of less than $1,200 in Matera.
-Matera has a slow pace of life and a great sense of community.
+In Matera, you can live on a budget of less than $1,200.
+The city has a slow pace of life and a great sense of community.

 Catanzaro

-It is quite a windy city with a history of major earthquakes, which have destroyed the historic buildings in Catanzaro.
+It is a pretty windy city with a history of significant earthquakes, which have destroyed the historic buildings in Catanzaro.
 However, it is an affordable city with access to miles of coastline!

 Padova (Padua)